JoBergs/risse/README.md

 ## Usage

-Currently, three scrapers are implemented for the cities Dortmund, Bochum and Mühlheim.
+Currently, three scrapers are implemented for the RISSE allris(Mülheim), dorat (Dortmund) and somacos (Bochum).

 They are run with the command (executed in the risse base directory)
 ```
-scrapy crawl SPIDERNAME -a stadt=CITY -a url=URL -a root=RESULTPATH -a year=YEAR -a month=MONTH -a overwrite=BOOL
+scrapy crawl RISSENAME -a stadt=CITY -a url=URL -a root=RESULTPATH -a year=YEAR -a month=MONTH -a overwrite=BOOL
 ```

 ### Dortmund
 Scraper:
 Main Page -> extend all Gremien -> Gremium -> Sitzungen -> Sitzung (HTML), Anlagen
 ```
-scrapy crawl dortmund -a stadt=Dortmund -a url=https://dosys01.digistadtdo.de/dosys/gremniedweb1.nsf/NiederschriftenWeb?OpenView -a root=test -a year=2018 -a month=3 -a overwrite=True
+scrapy crawl dorat -a stadt=Dortmund -a url=https://dosys01.digistadtdo.de/dosys/gremniedweb1.nsf/NiederschriftenWeb?OpenView -a root=test -a year=2018 -a month=3 -a overwrite=True
 ```

 ### Bochum